LBHarrison/Lociq_sample/README.md

 Finally, the sample dataset contains an IncC plasmid fasta file that can be analyzed after the initial database is constructed.

-The Lociq instructions assume the fasta file will be in the parent directory.
+The Lociq instructions assume the fasta file will be in the Lociq parent directory.

 From the ./Lociq/db/ subdirectory, please enter the following:
 ```